github/docs/CONTRIBUTING.md

+Piracy
+OverviewTypesBooks
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Image result for copyright infringement
+Copyright infringement is the use of works protected by copyright without permission for a usage where such permission is required, thereby infringing certain exclusive rights granted to the copyright ...
+Wikipedia
-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+##Feedback## Welcome to GitHub docs contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our Code of CODE_OF_COVENANT.md to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 Use the table of contents icon <img src="./assets/images/table-of-contents.png" width="25" height="25" /> on the top left corner of this document to get to a specific section of this guide quickly.

 ## New contributor guide
+Automates: AUTOMATE
+auto update: Updates: daily Every -3 sec across deno.xml

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions: